Learn how to keep your accounts, customers, and suppliers organised.

 - If you're merging two parent accounts, make sure they don’t have any sub-accounts.

 - If you're merging two sub-accounts, make sure they both have the same parent account.

 - If only one is a sub-account, uncheck the Is sub-account option so it becomes a parent account.

 - When you're ready, select Save and then Yes to confirm.

 This merges the two accounts so you end up with one.
 QuickBooks moves past transactions from the duplicate to the account you want to keep.

 Merging customer profiles requires you to delete one manually.
 This ensures you can move data to the customer profile you want to keep.
 Learn more about how to merge your duplicate customers.

 Merge duplicate suppliers

-- Go to Expenses and select Suppliers.
+- Go to Expenses and select Suppliers (Take me there).

 - Find and open the supplier profile you want to keep.
 Then select Edit.